-Module Code AR5008 Module Title Making & Representing: Architecture is Found in Play Level 5 Prerequisites Successful completion of introductory architecture at university level Acceptance is dependent upon review of a portfolio Credits Full Year: 8 (US) 15 (ECTS) Single Semester: 4 (US) 7.5 (ECTS) Suitability Study Options 1 or 2 MUST BE STUDIED WITH AR5005, AR5006 and AR5007 Content There is something about the act of designing that is hard to describe.
+Module Title: Making & Representing: Architecture is Found in Play

+- Successful completion of introductory architecture at university level - Acceptance is dependent upon review of a portfolio

+Full Year: 8 (US) 15 (ECTS)

+- Study Options 1 or 2 - MUST BE STUDIED WITH AR5005, AR5006 and AR5007

+There is something about the act of designing that is hard to describe.
 Ideas do not arise on their own, but through acts of creativity.
 Here, the combination of the mind and the body differs from purely intellectual activity.
 There is a word for this of course - play.
 But we recognise that this word covers a wide territory - the play of the child being very different from the play of a skilled musician for example.
 In common however is a sense of immersion - an engagement with a task where matters of risk or worries about skills are set aside to explore something - to open new territories in this act.
 It is a critical part of your capacity to imagine.

 In this module, there is engagement with the skilled play of the practitioner, exploring with freedom and openness.
 There will be refinement through iteration and debate, finding ways to make discoveries in process by doing, and then reflecting.

 Disciplinary areas are Making and Representing.

+Making:

-Making: Environmental concerns in relation to architectural materials and spaces Surveying and recording skills and recognition through primary research of common construction and servicing techniques and methods; Appraisal of the character of different buildings made with different materials and construction techniques; The principles of environmental servicing, light, air and human comfort and the implications of these principles on building design and climate change;
+- Environmental concerns in relation to architectural materials and spaces - Surveying and recording skills and recognition through primary research of common construction and servicing techniques and methods; - Appraisal of the character of different buildings made with different materials and construction techniques; - The principles of environmental servicing, light, air and human comfort and the implications of these principles on building design and climate change; - Technical construction detailing of a building design; - Integration of structural, construction and building services materials and methods; - General principles of structural engineering in relation to architecture. - Climate literacy, ethical sourcing of materials to enhance wellbeing, minimise embodied carbon, waste and pollution, and reduce demands on energy and water

+> Representing:

-Integration of structural, construction and building services materials and methods; General principles of structural engineering in relation to architecture.
-Climate literacy, ethical sourcing of materials to enhance wellbeing, minimise embodied carbon, waste and pollution, and reduce demands on energy and water Representing: Knowledge of a range of historic and contemporary examples of architectural interpretations and techniques of representation; Technical understanding of a range of conventional analogue and digital architectural representation techniques; Exploration of interdisciplinary techniques; CAD software; Advanced model making techniques; A personal approach to architectural representation; Exploring and inventing ideas and techniques; Selecting appropriate materials and techniques for the interpretation and representation of particular architectural subjects; Teaching Studio-based projects, lectures, workshops, tutorials, seminars Assessment Study Option 1: Portfolio: reflective portfolio presenting work from: Block-taught experimental representation studio; Series of representation electives (50%) Illustrated report: Tectonic group work which may include; orthographic &amp; 3D drawings, perspective illustrations, model / model photos, text, diagrams, sketches, notes (not exhaustive) (max.
-2,000 words) Study Option 2 : Illustrated Report - Tectonics Group Work (100%) Last updated 02/04/23 PJW
+- Knowledge of a range of historic and contemporary examples of architectural interpretations and techniques of representation; - Technical understanding of a range of conventional analogue and digital architectural representation techniques; - Exploration of interdisciplinary techniques; - CAD software; - Advanced model making techniques; - A personal approach to architectural representation; - Exploring and inventing ideas and techniques; - Selecting appropriate materials and techniques for the interpretation and representation of particular architectural subjects;

+Teaching: studio-based projects, lectures, workshops, tutorials, seminars

+- Study Option 1: - Portfolio: reflective portfolio presenting work from: Block-taught experimental representation studio; Series of representation electives (50%) - Illustrated report: Tectonic group work which may include; orthographic & 3D drawings, perspective illustrations, model / model photos, text, diagrams, sketches, notes (not exhaustive) (max.
+2,000 words)

+- > Study Option 2: - Illustrated Report Tectonics Group Work (100%)

-Return to TOP LEVEL 6 - ADVANCED
+LEVEL 6 - ADVANCED

-Module Code AR6005

-Module Title Reading: Architecture Is A Common Ground
+Module Title: Reading: Architecture Is A Common Ground

-Level 6